Ted Lewis (musician): Career

-Born in Circleville, Ohio, Lewis was one of the first Northern musicians to imitate the style of New Orleans jazz musicians who came to New York in the 1910s.
-He first recorded in 1917 with Earl Fuller's Jazz Band, then engaged at Rector’s restaurant in Manhattan, a band which was attempting to copy the sound of the city's newest sensation, the Original Dixieland Jass Band, which was playing at Reisenweber’s restaurant in New York City.
+Lewis was one of the first Northern musicians to imitate the style of New Orleans jazz musicians who came to New York in the 1910s.
+He first recorded in 1917 with Earl Fuller's Jazz Band, then engaged at Rector's restaurant in Manhattan, a band which was attempting to copy the sound of the city's newest sensation, the Original Dixieland Jass Band, which was playing at Reisenweber's restaurant in New York City.

 Although the piccolo was the first instrument Lewis learned, he also played the C-melody saxophone but was known principally as a clarinetist throughout his long career.
-His primary instrument was a Bb Albert System clarinet.
+His primary instrument was a B♭ Albert System clarinet.

 Based on his earliest recordings, Lewis did not seem able to do much on the clarinet other than trill in its upper register.
 Promoting one recording the Victor catalog stated: "The sounds as of a dog in his dying anguish are from Ted Lewis' clarinet".
 As his career gained momentum he refined his style under the influence of the first New Orleans clarinetists to relocate in New York, Larry Shields, Alcide Nunez, and Achille Baquet.